alam689/Devops-Component/README.md

 **ESLint / Pylint / Ruff** — Linters that parse code to an AST and apply configurable rules; Ruff is notable for being written in Rust, so it's extremely fast on large Python codebases.

+**CodeClimate / Codacy** — Hosted code-quality SaaS platforms.
+How they work: they connect to your repo, run static analysis on each PR, and report maintainability, duplication, complexity, and coverage trends as a quality grade — similar to SonarQube but fully managed.
 [⬆ Back to index](#part-1--component-index)

 ---